Bridge: Material

-These post-tensioned cables are tightened with hydraulic jacks to ensure the concrete stays in compression.

-The small circular holes in this section of box girder will hold prestressing cables, which run the length of the girder.

-A bridge designer can select from a wide variety of materials, including wood, brick, rope, stone, iron, steel, and concrete.
-(Note: The proportion of bridges made from various materials in one country are: 60% concrete, 30% steel, 3% wood, and 30% other (masonry, aluminum iron, etc.).
-Data from US, 2018.)
-A bridge made from two or more distinct materials (such as steel and concrete) is known as a composite bridge.
-For example, some of the largest arch bridges utilize concrete-filled steel tubes.

-Wood is an inexpensive material that is rarely used for modern roadway bridges.
-Wood is primarily used in beam or truss bridges, and is also used to build large trestle bridges for railways.
-When wood is used, it is often in the form of glued laminated timber.

-Masonry includes stone and brick, and is suitable only for elements of a bridge that are under compression, since masonry will crack if under tension.
-Therefore, masonry is limited to structures such as arches or foundations.
-In the twentieth century, large masonry bridges – although superseded by concrete in the West – continued to be built in China.

-Iron – including cast iron and wrought iron – was used extensively from the late 1700s to late 1800s, primarily for arch and truss structures.
+Iron – including cast iron and wrought iron – was used extensively from the late 18th century to late 19th century, primarily for arch and truss structures.
 Iron is relatively brittle, and has been replaced by steel for all but ornamental uses.
 Steel is one of the most common materials used in modern bridges because it is strong in both compression and tension.
-Steel was made in small quantities in antiquity, but became widely available in the late 1800s following invention of new smelting processes by Henry Bessemer and William Siemens.
+Steel was made in small quantities in antiquity, but became widely available in the late 19th century following invention of new smelting processes.
 Truss bridges and beam bridges are often made of steel, and steel wires are an essential component of virtually all suspension bridges and cable-stayed bridges.
-Concrete bridges make extensive use of steel, because all concrete used in bridges contains steel reinforcing bars or steel prestressed cables.
+Steel is a critical component in concrete bridges, because steel reinforcing bars or steel prestressed cables must be embedded within concrete to make it sufficiently strong.
 Steel bridges are more expensive than comparable concrete bridges, but they are much lighter (for the same strength), faster to build, and offer more flexibility during construction and repair.